 Impact Of Filing Late Or Failing To File

-If you file your return late, you will be assessed a 5% penalty on the unpaid tax balance owed on the filing due date plus a 1% monthly penalty for each month that your return was late up to a maximum of 12 months.
+If you file your return late, you will be assessed a 5% penalty on the unpaid tax balance that was owed on the filing due date plus a 1% monthly penalty for each month that your return was late up to a maximum of 12 months.
 If you were charged a late filing penalty for a return in the previous three years, your penalty will be 10% plus 2% each month that it is late up to a maximum of 12 months.
 If you fail to file a return and also failed to file a return in one of the three prior years, you will have to pay a repeated failure to file penalty.

 This is assessed at 10% of the amount that is due for the current tax year and 50% of the difference between the amount you failed to report and the amount that was withheld from your income.
 The CRA does have a voluntary disclosure program, however.
 If you voluntarily disclose your failures to file, the penalties might be waived.

-Benefits Of Having Ensight Cloud Cpa Do Your Personal Income Tax Return
+Benefits Of Having Ensight Cloud CPA Do Your Personal Income Tax Return

 Filing your personal income tax return on your own can be challenging.
 Even if you use software, you will likely miss out on some deductions or credits for which you might be eligible.